bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 | system library call | `proc_pid_rusage()`                 | `proc_pidinfo()`                |
 | data field          | `rusage_info_v2::ri_phys_footprint` | `proc_taskinfo::resident_size`  |

 These functions are available to any process for reading information about other processes running under the same user account – no special entitlements required.
 I could access the same memory data that Activity Monitor displays.
-Even better, `proc_pid_rusage()` alone provides both memory metrics:
+Even better, `proc_pid_rusage()` alone provides both memory metrics.
+The `footprint` command is a convenient tool that uses this same function internally to display detailed memory breakdowns for running processes.
+It provides an interactive way to explore memory usage without writing code.

 ```c
 #include <mach/task_info.h>